In this article, I will talk about why did men wear wigs.

 Later on, until King Louis XIII and King Charles II started wearing powdered wigs, the wig fashion was born, the royal family felt wearing a wig makes them more superior.
 Most men of the upper and middle classes started wearing wigs to show that they are wealthy and powerful.

-People with social status started wearing wigs from 17 century, a very good example is, you can see Barristers and Judges in the UK are still wearing wigs because they were classified as the middle to upper class in the olden days.
+People with social status started wearing wigs in 17 century, a very good example is, you can see Barristers and Judges in the UK are still wearing wigs because they were classified as the middle to upper class in the olden days.

 To Make Them Look Older